 To create a dashboard, you must have data indexed into Elasticsearch, an index pattern to retrieve the data from Elasticsearch, and visualizations, saved searches, or maps.
-If these don’t exist, you’re prompted to add them as you create the dashboard.
+If these don’t exist, you’re prompted to add them as you create the dashboard, or you can add sample data sets, which include pre-built dashboards.

 - Click Add.